- Aug 07, 2019

 - Janik Schipp

-Two Ways You Can Use an SAP Audit to Solve SAP Indirect Access Challenges
+2 Ways to Use an SAP License Audit to Solve SAP Indirect Access Challenges

 SAP Indirect access occurs when your non-SAP applications interface with SAP software.
 There has been a lot of buzz around SAP indirect access over the last few years – perhaps most notably in the Diageo SAP $66 million 2017 court case.

 SAP indirect access is a complicated aspect of SAP license management and, with only a few published guidelines, customers are often requested by SAP to discuss their system environments.
 It’s up to you to analyze your indirect use exposure and ask SAP to send the bill.

 Tip #1 – Be Proactive about SAP Indirect Access